Did you know that even a simple fall in the bathroom could leave older adults severely injured and may even prove fatal?

 69% of falls at home occur in the bathroom!
 With its slippery surfaces and hard edges, falls in the bathroom can be especially dangerous.
 Therefore, it is essential to make sure that your bathroom is well-equipped for fall prevention.

-Bathroom surfaces are often tiled and slippery.
+(A) Bathroom surfaces are often tiled and slippery.
 To prevent slips, place anti-slip bath mats on the floor or in the shower area.
-These anti-slip bath mats provide a non-slip grip that reduces the likelihood of falls in the bathroom.

 #2 Secure Your Bedroom Too!